Lindsay36h/DH110-22F/README.md

 After determining how these tasks would function within the website by creating a wireflow, I next had to determine a more polished design for the website.
 In an [exploration of the design interface](https://github.com/Lindsay36h/DH110-22F/tree/main/ASSIGNMENT06), I explored different typography, shape, and color variations for the website’s home page.
 The purpose of interface design is to translate wireframes into more finalized, polished designs by utilizing graphic design principles.
 These designs will later be part of a high-fidelity prototype resembling the finished product.
 To complete the process of interface design, I used Figma as my design tool and the MacBook Pro 14” screen size to frame the overall design.
 After determining a design I was satisfied with, I conducted an impression test and ran an accessibility test to determine how my designs could be improved.

+Finally, I moved forward to create a [high-fidelity prototype](https://github.com/Lindsay36h/DH110-22F/tree/main/ASSIGNMENT07) of the website using Figma.
+The purpose of creating a high-fidelity prototype is to better visualize how information and elements appear on screen and to better understand the interactive components of the site and how exactly the user flow will function.
+Thus, after determining a design style for the website, I applied my designs to additional pages previously defined in the low-fidelity prototype and connected the pages through buttons and transitional animations to create an interactive high-fidelity prototype.

+Similar to the tasks designed in the low-fidelity prototype, the tasks the interactive high-fidelity prototype will support include:

+**TASK 1: Search for a journal article assessing the microbiology in California’s coastal waters.**

+**TASK 2: Find a recent publication and email it to someone (a coworker).**

+**TASK 3: Determine the presently available Requests for Proposals and submit your contact information to be added to the bider’s list.**

 ### Evaluation